Scholarships & Assisted Places

 There is a small prize (usually a book token) for the award of an Academic Scholarship, but Bancroft’s only offers fee-remission on a means-tested basis – these are known as Assisted Places.
 A pupil may be both a recipient of an Assisted Place and an Academic (or other) Scholarship, eligibility for each is entirely separate.

-Bancroft’s offers between 2-4 Music Scholarships each year after assessment as part of the 11+ entrance process.
+Bancroft’s offers between two and four Music Scholarships each year after assessment as part of the 11+ entrance process.
 Like Academic Scholarships, Music Scholarships are awarded initially for one year, but after that Music Scholarships are awarded every two years on the basis of continuous commitment to music making at the School.
 Music Scholarships can be re-awarded.
 We also award a few Music Scholarships on entrance to the Sixth Form for those applying from outside for 16+ entry.

 There is a prize for the award of a Music Scholarship (free tuition on one or two instruments), but Bancroft’s only offers fee-remission on a means-tested basis A pupil may be both a recipient of an Assisted Place and a Music Scholarship, eligibility for each is entirely separate.

-Music Scholarships are awarded At 11+ to children with outstanding musical talent.
+Music Scholarships are awarded at 11+ to children with outstanding musical talent.
 The likely candidates are going to be strong musicians who will already be playing to at least Grade 5 standard but will have the desire to extend and strengthen their skills.
 Music Scholarships and Exhibitions are awarded on the basis of the school entrance examination, an assessment, and an interview.
 Candidates for the Music Scholarship must pass the school’s entrance examination.
 Following the academic entrance examination in January, candidates whose reports and references are promising are invited for the assessment day.

 A Music Scholar will be expected to make a strong contribution to the music department and the musical life of the school by attending, and performing in, a variety of concerts and musical events; setting a good example to, and encouraging other pupils.
 In return we will enrich their lives as musicians with a wealth of opportunity in our busy co-curriculum and with concert visits and masterclasses.